Thessalonica in the Bible

 Octavius Augustus rewarded its adhesion to his cause in the second civil war by making it "a free city" with a popular assembly ("the people") and "rulers of the city" (politarchs: Acts 17:1,5,8); this political term is to be read still on an arch spanning the main street, from it we learn there were seven politarchs.
 Its commercial intercourse with the inland plains of Macedonia on the N., and on the S. with Greece by sea, adapted it admirably as a center from whence the gospel word "sounded out not only in Macedonia and Achaia, but in every place" (1 Thes.
 1:8).

-Paul visited T. on his second missionary tour.
-(See PAUL and JASON on this visit).
+Paul visited T. on his second missionary journey.
 Other Thessalonian Christians were Demas perhaps, Gaius (Acts 19:29), Secundus, and Aristarchus (Acts 20:4; 27:2; 19:29).
 On the same night that the Jewish assault on Jason's house in search of Paul and Silas his guests took place, the latter two set out for Berea.
 Again Paul visited Thessalonica (Acts 20:1-3), probably also after his first imprisonment at Rome (1 Tim.
 1:3, in accordance with his hope, Phil.
 1:25,26; 2:24).

 Thessalonica was the mainstay of Eastern Christianity in the Gothic invasion in the third century.
 To Thessalonica the Sclaves and the Bulgarians owed their conversion; from whence it was called "the orthodox city."
 It was taken by the Saracens in 904 A.D., by the Crusaders in 1185 A.D., and by the Turks in 1430; and the murder of the foreign consuls in 1876 had much to do with the last war of 1876-1877, between Russia and Turkey.